 - This lens is a bit bulky and heavy

-The best professional photographers usually have more than one camera lens in their kit box, which means you can as well choose more than one from this list of best camera lenses to buy for wedding photography as long as your budget can accommodate it.
+The best professional photographers usually have more than one camera lens in their kit box (just like 2 cameras), which means you can as well choose more than one from this list of best camera lenses to buy for wedding photography as long as your budget can accommodate it.
 Also, as you might have noticed from their features, each of these cameras has different scenarios where they fit in perfectly.
 Some of them are great for close-up portraits while others are awesome for wider shots.
 This further supports the idea of buying more than one if you can afford it.

 Alternatively, you can go for the cheaper alternatives on this list and rent the more expensive ones for your gigs if your budget constrains you.
 Finally, this list is by no means exhaustive; there are some equally impressive cameras which you can purchase at a similarly remarkable price as well.
 Feel free to check them out.